chloeekk/chloeekk.github.io/posts/swiftbrief-review/index.md

 **Pros:**

-* Smart internal linking: the tool embeds links to your existing site pages where relevant
+* Smart internal linking: the tool embeds links to your existing site pages where relevant—though for strategic internal linking rather than automated suggestions, see [interactive page strategies](https://chloevolution.com/posts/interactive-page-seo-strategy/)
 * External sources are cited as well (though URLs appear as naked links; using anchor text would be better)
 * Uses tables effectively when presenting comparisons or lists